datwelk/thesis/README.md

 <pre>
 $ python controller.py -n 1001
 </pre>
-For multistream tests, make sure to use sockets 50000-50006 when launching the analyzer instances on B.
+For multistream tests, make sure to use sockets 50000-50006 when launching the analyzer instances on B, since this is what the controller expects.
 Displaying results:
 <pre>
 $ python plot_out_of_order.py 1stream_passthrough/B_50000.txt